SuB1X-Coin/documentation/guides/wallet_upgrade.md

 Depending on the type of wallet you are running, here are a few ways to check the version that is currently running:

 * For Windows GUI wallet, select from the top menu: `Help` -> `About zSub1x Core`
-* For OSX GUI wallet, select from the top menu: `Rupaya Core` -> `About zSub1x Core`
+* For OSX GUI wallet, select from the top menu: `zSub1x Core` -> `About zSub1x Core`

-If you see `zSub1x Core version v1.1.0 ...`, you are running version `1.1.0` of the Rupaya wallet
+If you see `zSub1x Core version v1.1.0 ...`, you are running version `1.1.0` of the zSub1x wallet

 For Linux CLI wallets, you can check the wallet version with this command from the shell:
 ```